Man who lost wife, son in Texas mass shooting tells story as search continues

 Garcia called the police after Oropeza rejected his request.
 The man shot some more, and now it sounded louder.
 In the neighborhood of homes on 1-acre lots, Garcia could see the man on his front porch but couldn’t tell what he was doing.

-His family continued to called police — five calls in all, Garcia said.
-Five times the dispatcher assured that help was coming.
+His family continued to call the police — five calls in all, Garcia said.
+Five times the dispatcher assured me that help was coming.

 “I told my wife, ‘Get inside.
 This man has loaded his weapon,” Garcia said.
 “My wife told me to go inside because ‘he won’t fire at me, I’m a woman.’”